UNIFORM & DRESS CODE – All Students

 CHANGE OF CLOTHING (Required for K-2, optional for 3-8)

 Outdoor activity can often lead to dirty or ripped clothing.
 Penn Hills Charter School students should keep a set of clothes at school in the event that their clothing becomes soiled during the day.
 This should be a full set of clothing including a top, bottom, underwear, socks, and preferably shoes.
-Because this is only for an emergency, these may be non-uniform clothing.
+Because this is only for an emergency, non-uniform clothing is permitted.
 Please put your child’s spare clothing in a Ziploc bag with their name written on it.
 Teachers will store this clothing in the classroom and return it at the end of the year.